mEsUsah/noroff_prg/README.md

 ## PRG_module_* folders
-Contain solutions to tasks and asignments, organized by module
+Contain solutions to tasks and asignments, organized by module in Moodle.

 The in-chapter tasks and end-of-section assignments are named according to the following convention:
 ```